TajikEE/fudy/README.md

 ## Description

 Simple api service for creating and authenticating user.
 Swagger docs can be viewed here: http://localhost:4005/docs, and it is a protected route as well.
-Use the SWAGGER_DOC_USER and SWAGGER_DOC_PASSWORD to view it.
+Use the `SWAGGER_DOC_USER` and `SWAGGER_DOC_PASSWORD` from .env.example to view it.

 ## Running the app on Docker